Custom List Tables: Turn a Database Table into a WordPress List Table

-With Admin Columns 7 being rolled out, we will start sharing a closer look at some of the features coming next.
-One of the most significant additions planned for Admin Columns 7 is Custom List Tables and it will ship with Admin Columns 7.1.
+With Admin Columns 7 being released we will start sharing a closer look at some of the features coming next.
+One of the most significant additions planned for Admin Columns 7 is Custom List Tables and it will ship with Admin Columns 7.1, which will ship May or June 2026.

 In this article we’ll take a first look at what Custom List Tables bring to Admin Columns and WordPress, using a few concrete use cases.
-Things might still change a little, but the article will give you a good impression of what to expect from this upcoming feature.
+The article will give you a good impression of what to expect from this upcoming feature.

-The article is primarily aimed at developers, the examples should allow anyone with a little coding experience to get some results quite easily.
+The article is primarily aimed at developers, but the examples should allow anyone with a little coding experience to get some results quite easily.
+And there is also the cookbook!

 What is a Custom List Table?